DanielJDufour/hatebase/README.md

 # Examples
 #### Get All the Hate Speech in English About Nationality
 ```
+from json import loads
+from hatebase import HatebaseAPI

 hatebase = HatebaseAPI({"key": key})
 filters = {'about_nationality': '1', 'language': 'eng'}
 output = "json"